kafka, security, authentication, sasl, ssl, oauth

 SSL/TLS serves dual purposes in Kafka: encrypting network traffic and authenticating clients through mutual TLS (mTLS).
 With mTLS, both the broker and client present certificates to verify their identities.

 Certificate-based authentication eliminates password management entirely.
 Instead, you manage certificate lifecycles, certificate authorities (CAs), and trust stores.
+Modern certificate automation tools like cert-manager (Kubernetes), HashiCorp Vault, and AWS Certificate Manager significantly reduce the operational burden of mTLS at scale.

 How mTLS Works in Kafka